Staff Privileges & Licensing Matters

 Unfortunately, some health care providers fail to appreciate the severe magnitude of an allegation filed against them with their State licensing body.
 All too often, health care providers believe that they can explain away or justify the alleged inappropriate behavior/conduct only to learn later on that such admissions are used as direct evidence against them to support a sanction against their health care licenses.
 Depending on the severity of the sanction imposed, there are numerous collateral effects that a state licensing action may have on the health care provider, including, but not limited to:

 - Loss of enrollment with State professional associations and their associated benefits (e.g., health, disability, and life insurance);

 - Loss of participation in Preferred Provider Organizations (PPOs) and other third party payors;

-- Loss of Drug Enforcement Administration (DEA) registration, state controlled substance licenses and other healthcare licenses/registrations;
+- Loss of Federal Drug Enforcement Administration (DEA) registration, State-controlled substance licenses, and other health care licenses/registrations;

 - Loss of board certification;

-Prior to the commencement of a formal hearing, there is often a window of opportunity in which an experienced and knowledgeable healthcare attorney can help the physician to develop and implement prophylactic measures and to take certain actions that may convince the licensing authorities not to proceed with disciplinary action or to accept a sanction less severe than originally recommended.
-Due to this relatively small time frame, it is imperative that the healthcare provider contact an attorney at the earliest recognizable stage of a potential licensing matter.
-As Benjamin Franklin once said: “an ounce of prevention is worth a pound of cure”—a healthcare provider that retains an experienced and knowledgeable healthcare attorney early in the process can often avoid the increased time and financial resources involved in trying to win a licensure case at an administrative hearing, when compared to resources needed to implement reasonable measures to rectify the alleged inappropriate behavior/conduct.
+Before the commencement of a formal hearing, there is often a window of opportunity in which an experienced and knowledgeable health care attorney well-versed in physician licensing can help medical professionals develop and implement preventive measures, and to take certain actions that may convince the licensing authorities not to proceed with disciplinary action or to accept a sanction less severe than initially recommended.
+Due to this relatively small time frame, it is imperative that the health care provider contact an attorney at the earliest recognizable stage of a potential licensing matter.